KannonZenetism/zenetism-field-physics/zenetism/mpx/on-fractal-incarnation.md

 ### Fractalization

-The distributed incarnational expression of an individuated being’s own DS / DM continuity.
+The distributed incarnational expression of an individuated being's own DS / DM continuity.

 From this follows an important rule: